-We get amazing feedback from the SLPs who take our 12-week training course.
+We get fantastic feedback from the SLPs who take our myo training.

 Myofunctional therapy for speech-language pathologists has been a part of the MyoMentor 12 Week Course for a long time.